-WHEREAS, on July 23, 2019, the City Council adopted an Integrated Resource Plan for the City, with ambitious clean energy goals, establishing Glendale as a clean energy leader; and
+WHEREAS, on July 23, 2019, the City Council adopted an Integrated Resource Plan for the City, with ambitious clean energy goals, which if realized would establishing Glendale as a clean energy leader; and

-WHEREAS, on November 21, 2021, the City Council adopted Resolution No. 21-196, certifying a Final Environmental Impact Report and Related Mitigation, Monitoring, and Reporting Program for the Biogas Renewable Generation Project, and further moved to approve a Conditional Use Permit and Special Recreation Review for the proposed Biogas Renewable Generation Project, which will generate 12 MW gross, and 11 MW net, of non-intermittent, locally generated electricity on a 7/24/365 hour basis that is enough to power over 11,000 homes using renewable energy; and
+WHEREAS, on November 2430, 2021, the City Council adopted Resolution No. 21-196, certifying a Final Environmental Impact Report and Related Mitigation, Monitoring, and Reporting Program for the Biogas Renewable Generation Project at the Scholl Canyon Landfill (Scholl), and further moved to approve a Conditional Use Permit and Special Recreation Review for the proposed Biogas Renewable Generation Project, which will generate 12 MW gross, and 11 MW net, of non-intermittent, locally generated electricity on a 7/24/365 hour basis that is enough to power over 11,000 homes using renewable energy; and

-WHEREAS, on February 15, 2022, the City Council adopted Resolution No. 22-28, certifying a Final Environmental Impact Report for the Grayson Repowering Project and Making Certain Findings and Determinations, including a finding that Project Alternative 7 is the environmentally superior alternative; and
+WHEREAS, on February 15, 2022, the City Council adopted Resolution No. 22-28, certifying a Final Environmental Impact Report for the Grayson Repowering Project (Grayson) and Making Certain Findings and Determinations, including a finding that Project Alternative 7 is the environmentally superior alternative; and